Graph Exploration with Embedding-Guided Layouts: Embedding-driven Graph Layout

 Embedding and truncation weaken the original topology information, which is also a major problem of dimension reduction-based methods.
 Based on the attempts above, we believe that the original topology structure should be considered.
 Since the adjacency matrix represents the topology structure, we propose combining the adjacency matrix and similarity matrix in the layout algorithm.
 With the same size, the two matrices can be integrated by the weighted sum after normalization.
 So a new matrix named embedding-enhanced adjacency matrix $N$ is computed as:

 where $w$ is the weight parameter. $A$ and $S$ are the adjacency matrix and similarity matrix, respectively.
-As shown in Figure \ref{fig:pipe}, after the weighted sum, we apply normalization and truncation on $N$ as described in Section \ref{sec:truncation} to generate the final embedding-enhanced adjacency matrix.
-By adjusting $w$, the layout result can strike a balance between Figure \ref{fig:basic_layout} (a) and Figure \ref{fig:basic_layout} (c).
-If $w < 0.5$, the similarity information from graph embedding prevails.
-Nodes gather into groups, but the graph's topological structure can not be recognized clearly; if $w > 0.5$, the layout is stable, and it is a typical F-R style.
-Figure \ref{fig:basic_layout} (e) results from applying the embedding-enhanced adjacency matrix, where nodes with the same label gather into communities.
-The generated layout also has fewer edge crossings and node occlusions compared to the above attempts.
+As shown in Fig. \ref{fig:pipe}, after the weighted sum, we apply normalization and truncation on $N$ as described in Section \ref{sec:truncation} to generate the final embedding-enhanced adjacency matrix.
+By adjusting $w$, the layout result can strike a balance between Fig. \ref{fig:basic_layout} (a) and Fig. \ref{fig:basic_layout} (c).
+If $w < 0.5$, the similarity information from graph embedding prevails; if $w > 0.5$, the layout is stable, and it is a typical F-R style.
+Fig. \ref{fig:basic_layout} (e) results from applying the embedding-enhanced adjacency matrix, where nodes with the same label gather into communities.
+In this example, the generated layout also has fewer node occlusions and edge crossings compared to the above attempts.